Owning a website is like owning any other tool for your business—it’s only as good as the use it is being put to.

 The first reports are helpful to give you an idea if goals and events are being completed.
 The second give you a better idea of if there is a common point in the traffic flow that people tend to give up at.
 Knowing this allows you to focus on what could be improved in that point of the process.

 Hopefully, this guide has provided insight on what your site needs in order to provide value to your business, and how to begin to know if those needs are being met.
-If you have any questions, feel free to leave a comment below or to reach out to me directly.
+If you have any questions, feel free to reach out to me directly.

 In my next post in the series, we’ll talk about your content: